tahershaker/Learning-Kubernetes/2. Kubernetes Cluster Architecture - Components & high-lelve Main Objects/README.md

 `The Controller Manager is responsible for running multiple controllers that maintain the desired state of the cluster.`

-The Controller Manager component consist of several controllers all deployed and packaged in the Controller Manager component.
+The Controller Manager component is built out of several controllers all deployed and packaged in the Controller Manager component.
 The main responsibility of these controller is to maintain the desired state of the kubernetes cluster and all the objects deploy within.
+Controllers are programs that runs in a continuous loop and watches the current state of objects and make sure it matches the desired state the this object was created with.
+If the actual state and the desired state of an object does not match, controllers send requests to other components or take actions to make sure the desired state of this object is met.

-If a Deployment is created and deployed on a Kubernetes Cluster, one of the controllers in the Controller Manager components will monitor the objects of this Deployment (for ex the Pods), and ensure that this object current state is the same as the desired state described in the manifest YAML file when deploying this Deployment.
-For example, if a Pod died, a controller will get notified and will take action to create a new Pod with the same specs and desired state as the one died and described in the manifest YAML file.
+If a Deployment is created, using the manifest YAML file which includes the specs of this deployment and the desired state of it (for example 3 replicas of the Pod), one of the controllers in the Controller Manager components (called Deployment Controller) will monitor the Deployment (for ex the Pods), and ensure that this Deployment current state is the same as the desired state described in the manifest YAML file.
+For example, if a Pod died, the controller will get notified and will take action (utilizing other control plan components) to create a new Pod with the same specs as the one died to ensure the desired state is met.

-Each controller instance is responsible of a specific task, for example, the node controller makes sure that all nodes are healthy and respond to any event that takes place to a node making it unresponsive.
+Each controller instance is responsible of a specific object/resource/task.
+Kubernetes objects (pods, namespaces, jobs, replicaSet, etc...) are managed by respective controllers.
+Controller manager is a component that manages all the Kubernetes controllers.

  Several controller are built in the controller-manager by default, more additional custom made controllers can be installed in addition to the existing ones, the additional controller as sometimes called `Operators`.

 Examples of the built in controllers are:
 - __Node Controller__: Responsible for managing Worker Nodes.
 It will monitor Nodes connecting to the cluster, validate the Node's health status, and update the Node's status field.